hahaheihei09/xiong-lab.github.io/content/post/2024-world-robotics-conference/index.md

 ---
-title: Showcasing Innovation: Field Rover and LingXtend at the 2024 World Robotics Conference
+title: Showcasing Innovation - Field Rover and LingXtend at the 2024 World Robotics Conference

 date: 2024-8-26
 ---